 Microinteractions have become an integral part of UX UI Design.
 It is a product-moment that is built around a single action, a small piece of functionality that performs only one thing.
 Additionally, they smoothly blend in with the design and add value to the user experience by providing a more dynamic and human connection.
 They can also drive an entire product or mostly integrated alongside a larger product.

 More than that, it provides those small moments of joy and surprises which create memories of happiness if designed in a proper way, or else they end up being dull, forgettable, or sometimes completely irritating.

-One of the most famous examples would be Facebook’s like button, this small microinteraction changed the way people perceived the platform.
-It was not part of the original design but today it has expanded to a whole set of reactions because it has enabled us to associate emotions with it, it’s not just functionality but rather a huge part of how we communicate with others on the platform.
+One of the most famous examples would be Facebook’s like button, this microinteraction changed the way people perceived the platform and improved the entire user experience.
+It was not part of the original design but today it has expanded to a whole set of reactions because it has enabled us to associate emotions with it.
+It’s not just functionality but rather a huge part of how we communicate with others on the platform.

-Microinteractions add appeal & build a connection between the application & the user by using an instant action-reaction loop.
+Microinteractions add appeal and build a connection between the application and the user.
+They do so by using an instant action-reaction loop.
 In everyday life, we are all used to this loop.

 - It gives us instant gratification.

 - It creates a sense of assurance.

 This acts like a human-to-human interaction because relationships are formed by small meaningful moments that acknowledge one another.
 We expect all of our actions to be accepted, validated, and reassured.
 As a designer, recognizing these factors & designing micro-interactions is just as important.
 We have the ability to create something that feels human at the same time accomplishes a task.
 For example, the typing indicator in chat windows, hamburger menu, on/off toggle switches, pull-to-refresh, volume control, scrollbars, or autocomplete.
 Microinteractions make a product or application more human.